clipperhouse/netlify/content/go-test-csharp.md

 date: 2024-06-12
 ---

 I move between Go and C#, and one idiom I like in Go is tests living alongside the things they are testing, right in the same project.
-In addition to style preference, it allows testing internal functions.
-It appears to me that in the .Net world, having a separate test project is expected.
+In addition to style preference, it (IMHO) more easily allows testing internal functions.
+In the .Net world, having a [separate test project](https://stackoverflow.com/questions/358196/c-sharp-internal-access-modifier-when-doing-unit-testing) is traditional.

-To achieve this in .Net, one must a) make the tests discoverable by a test runner, and b) optionally-but-desirably, ensure that the test files and frameworks don't get compiled into Release builds.
+To achieve the Go style in .Net, one must a) make the tests discoverable by a test runner, and b) optionally-but-desirably, ensure that the test files and frameworks don't get compiled into Release builds.

 This is configured in the `.csproj` file.
 If you'd like to cut to the chase, have a look at [this example](https://github.com/clipperhouse/uax29.net/blob/main/uax29/uax29.csproj).